 Although many begin their career as apprentices, a large number of carpenters are self-employed.
 This option allows for bigger salaries and more control over the types of work you do on a daily basis.
 Being your own boss can be extremely rewarding and can have amazing benefits for you both financially and mentally!

-Carpentry is definitely a good job option for those who like being outdoors and those who can handle extreme conditions.
+To become a carpenter you want to be the type of person who likes being outdoors and those who can handle extreme conditions.
 You should always expect a lot of outdoor labour if you train to become a carpenter, although some will be indoors depending on which line of work you are in.

 Working in intense heat or cold outside can be tough for some, so you need to be both mentally and physically prepared to do so before choosing to become a carpenter.
 Weather means that work can sometimes get cancelled, so it can be a bit unpredictable at time.